srebroa/awesome-yolo/README.md

 # awesome-yolo :octocat:

-# Object Detection DNN Algorithms 2021
+# Object Detection DNN Algorithms

 **Most of the DNN object detection algorithm can:**
 - classifies object
-- localize object
+- localize object (the coordinates of the bounding box enclosing the object)

 **Features thats counts for the modern Object Detection Algorithms are following:**
 - Accuracy (AP - Average Precission)